 You can see why this URL structure might be more advantageous: you get to use three keywords in your URL instead of just one.
 And with Google’s current focus on LSI keywords, it’s definitely smart to include more than one keyword in your URL.

 But you have to weigh that up against Google’s stated preference for shorter URLs.

 Personally, I go for the shorter URLs, but that’s just me.

 For more on this topic, see my article, What Is The Best WordPress Permalink Structure?

-Of all the SERP Snippet tips, this has got to be the most important.
+Of all the SERP Snippet tips, this is easily the most important.

 If your headline is dull, you won’t get the click.

 And remember: you’re competing with people who’ve spent a lot of time and effort crafting SEO titles that pull people in.